 19. Install the brake caliper to the front fork.
 Use a 5 mm Allen wrench to tighten the two bolts and secure the caliper to the fork lower.

 20. Install the front wheel.
 Ensure the front wheel quick release is fully open, and lower the fork onto the wheel so the brake disc slides into the caliper and the axle goes into the dropouts fully.
 Ensure the wheel is centered in the dropouts and fully seated.
 Tighten the adjustment nut until the quick release lever is held in line with the axle and use the palm of your hand to fully close the lever.
 Take care to not touch the brake disc.

 21. Reinstall the battery, test the bike fully, and have your work inspected by a certified, reputable bike mechanic.

-For questions or assistance, contact Rad Power Bikes Technical Support by email to email@example.com or by phone to (800) 939-0310 x 2.
+For questions or assistance, contact Rad Power Bikes Product Support by email to email@example.com or by phone to (800) 939-0310 x 2.

 Before using the ebike, always check to ensure all latches, levers, and quick releases are properly secured and undamaged.
 Check that they are correctly secured before every ride and after every time the bike is left unsupervised, even for a short time.
 Otherwise, they may come loose and can result in loss of control, damage to the bike, property, serious injury, and/or death.